sh1boot/sh1boot.github.io/_posts/2024-12-05-checking-manual-arithmetic.md

 These are realistic human errors so they're not a good place for a blind spot.
 You'll see this consideration in the design of a lot of [check digit][] systems.
-Computers don't do that sort of thing so you'll see order-insensitive checksums in things like [IPv4][internet checksum].
+Computers don't generally make that sort of mistake so you'll often see order-insensitive checksums in things like [IPv4][internet checksum].
+And remember that in things like UPC, while it's normally machine-read humans sometimes have to trascribe them manually.

 The _easy_ remedy, here, is to just carry on making the test longer until n-step-transcription is improbable.
 Like so: